 Limit Stress

 Moving to a new country involves a lot of stressors.
-If you’re struggling, see if there are stressors you can reduce or eliminate—most likely those that don’t have directly to do with your move.
+If you’re struggling, see if there are stressors you can reduce or eliminate—most likely those that don’t directly relate to your move.
 Can you make your living conditions more comfortable and welcoming?
 Can you afford to hire someone to do some of your tasks (take the laundry out, cleaning, shopping, etc.)?
 Are there better boundaries you can safely set at work?
-Sleep, food, exercise and support will also all help reduce the stress load on your body and mind.
+Sleep, food, exercise, and support will also all help reduce the stress load on your body and mind.

 Seek Professional Help

 Finally, if any of this feels too overwhelming to handle on your own—and it’s okay if it does!—look into talking to a professional.
 If you have international health insurance or a local insurance plan, your insurer can help with a list of recommended providers.
-If you are with the local health care system, you may need to go through your general practitioner or family doctor to get recommendations.
+If you are with the local healthcare system, you may need to visit your general practitioner or family doctor to ask for recommendations.
 There are also therapists who specialize in expat issues and provide Telehealth visits.
-There’s no shame in needing help and having someone to talk to who understands the issues can sometimes be the biggest help of all.
+There’s no shame in needing help; speaking to someone who understands the issues can sometimes be the biggest help.

 Find the Best International Insurance